Nishok-12/MediTrain_AI/README.md

 - **No Use Of Pretrained Models** : No Pre-Trained model is used in this project.
 - **Build from Scratch** : All models used in this project are build from scratch.
-* **Logestic Regression** : Used for prediction of Diseases,Treatments and Symptoms.
+* **Logistic Regression** : Used for prediction of Diseases,Treatments and Symptoms.
 * **Random Forest Classifier** : Used for prediction of Treatments.

 ## Dataset Used